saqibcare/Paying-through-Smart-Phone/README.md

 ### Reach More Buyers

-According the study about the online e-commerce mobile orders, About 40percent of the buyers are using PayPal while checkout so therefore it will definitely increase the business of the Mobile App if they have BrainTree or PayPal Api integrated for the payment method.
+According to the study about the online e-commerce mobile orders, About 40percent of the buyers are using PayPal while checkout so therefore it will definitely increase the business of the Mobile App if they have Braintree or PayPal API integrated for the payment method.

 ### Supported Payment Method

-This one the most important aspect of this SDK that it have multiple payment method therefore we can grad a lot of used with different payment providers.
-First of all it is supporting the most popular are
+This one of the most important aspects of this SDK that it has multiple payment methods therefore we can grad a lot of use with different payment providers.
+First of all, it is supporting the most popular are

 ![image](pv)

-Credit and Debit cards, supported by BrainTree SDK are :-
+Credit and Debit cards, supported by Braintree SDK are:-

 ![image](cards)

-Digital Wallets which are in the supporting list of BrainTree are as follow :-
+Digital Wallets which are in the supporting list of Braintree areas follow:-

 ![image](wallets)

-Local payment methods in the BrainTree SDK are :-
+Local payment methods in the Braintree SDK are:-

 ![image](localpayment)

 ### BrainTree Sandbox testing

-BrainTree is also providing Sandbox testing, which includes varieties of payment methods during the testing transaction, therefore in Sandbox testing BrainTree facilitates the developer with a number or test accounts, like credit and debit card numbers which can be used for dummy transactions.
+Braintree is also providing Sandbox testing, which includes varieties of payment methods during the testing transaction, therefore in Sandbox testing Braintree facilitates the developer with a number or test accounts, like credit and debit card numbers which can be used for dummy transactions.

-### White Glove Support
+### White-Glove Support

-BrainTree SDK provide a very unique support, in which you can talk a real person from the BrainTree team to resolve your issues.
-This approach termed as white glove support.
+Braintree SDK provide very unique support, in which you can talk a real person from the Braintree team to resolve your issues.
+This approach termed as white-glove support.

 SQUARE
 ------

 SQUARE, Inc is also a mobile payment company which is based in San Francisco California.
-The company not only providing mobile payment services but also a financial services and merchant services.@Square
+The company not only providing mobile payment services but also financial services and merchant services.@Square

 ### How Square works in Mobile payment

-Square allows the people in business like merchant who want to charge money from there customers through credit or debit card, Square comes in action to accept the debit or credit card with a plastic dongle which can be inserted into the Audio port of mobile and Customer just need to swipe his card from the dongle.
-Square is also charging for the each swipe, customer made.
-Dongle can be seen in the given fig.
+Square allows the people in business like a merchant who wants to charge money from there customers through credit or debit card, Square comes in action to accept the debit or credit card with a plastic dongle which can be inserted into the Audio port of mobile and Customer just need to swipe his card from the dongle.
+Square is also charging for each swipe, customer made.
+The dongle can be seen in the given fig.

 ![image](dongle)

-Square gives merchants and individuals to accepts the offline debit and credit cards through their Android and iOS smart phone or tablet computers.
+Square gives merchants and individuals to accepts the offline debit and credit cards through their Android and iOS smartphone or tablet computers.

 ### SDK and API’S services by Square

-Square provide multiple number of SDK and Api’s to facilitate the customers, Square have millions of customers around various countries including United States, Canada, Japan, Australia, and the United Kingdom.
-Square reader SDK and Square Apis are very easy to integrate in you application.
-Developers like to embed the square sdk and api because it have very nice, clean and informative documentation which guides the clear logic to integrate this technology.
+Square provides multiple numbers of SDK and Api’s to facilitate the customers, Square has millions of customers around various countries including United States, Canada, Japan, Australia, and the United Kingdom.
+Square reader SDK and Square Apis are very easy to integrate into your application.
+Developers like to embed the square SDK and API because it has very nice, clean and informative documentation which guides the clear logic to integrate this technology.

 ### Reader SDK

-The basic idea or Square reader is this, that it facilitate the merchant or individual to receive in-person payments.
-Now square have multiple hardware’s from which Square Reader is one.
-For Square reader you need SDK which will be act on your behalf to receive the payment into your account.
+The basic idea or Square reader is this, that it facilitates the merchant or individual to receive in-person payments.
+Now square has multiple hardware from which Square Reader is one.
+For Square reader you need SDK which will be acted on your behalf to receive the payment into your account.
 Reader SDK compose of Mobile Authorization API and Transaction API.
-This SDK enables developers to integrate square checkout flow and accept in person payment in your own custom build mobile application. we use square readers with NFC payments.
-The SDK provides authorization, transaction processing and reader management.
+This SDK enables developers to integrate square checkout flow and accept in-person payment in your own custom to build a mobile application. we use square readers with NFC payments.
+The SDK provides authorization, transaction processing, and reader management.
 Square reader hardware can also be seen in the given fig

 ![image](reader)

-When user will come, it will just swipe his card in the reader, the reader is configure to your custom application in your mobile or computer, and you will receive your payment in your account.
-User can also pay his money through Apple pay or Google pay.
+When the user will come, it will just swipe his card in the reader, the reader is configured to your custom application in your mobile or computer, and you will receive your payment in your account.
+Users can also pay their money through Apple pay or Google pay.

 ### Customer API

 This API is an extra service from the Square, in which you will not receiving money from your customers but also you will manage their data.
-It will store the information related to all you customers in your database which is very helpful in order to manage the customer data.
+It will store the information related to all your customers in your database which is very helpful in order to manage the customer data.
-Whole process is shown in the fig.
+The whole process is shown in fig.

 ![image](customer)

-This time lapse is showing, that how can you store the save the data of your customer upon the request of making the payments.
-If a merchant want to have information about all his customers, then he can embed this API in his application.
+This time-lapse is showing, that how can you store the save the data of your customer upon the request of making the payments.
+If a merchant wants to have information about all his customers, then he can embed this API in his application.
 This application is also very supportive in terms of integration like others.

 ### Catalog API

-This is also an extra and supportive api besides your payment api.
+This is also an extra and supportive API besides your payment API.
 It will create and maintain the product catalog and all products which are linked to that product.
 The product then used for performing payments.